-Products in this category cover everything from simple popcorn merchandising stands to full-service serving kiosks.
+The food cart category covers everything from simple popcorn merchandising stands to full-service serving kiosks.
 You will find specialized carts for serving soup, popcorn, cotton candy, snow cones, and shaved ice, as well as as multi-purpose carts that can be used to serve a variety of products.
-You can shop for the right equipment by the specific food you’re serving or by type.
+You can shop for the right equipment by the specific food you're serving or by type.

 This equipment is available in three main types.

 Carts are the smallest variety.
-These are usually a few feet in length and are geared towards preparing simple concessions like popcorn.
+The typical food cart is a few feet in length and geared towards preparing simple concessions like popcorn.
 These vending carts are typically the easiest to maneuver and provide the most decorative look, often painted with red and gold that customers recognize as the marketing colors of popcorn or similarly distinctive hues.